brisketr/dao/docs/dev/Development.md

     npm run -w core -- test test/infoex/v1/InfoExchange.ts

+## Build modules

+Some dependencies are not able to be built with rollup, so they have to be built separately.

+Run:

+    npm run build:modules -w app

 ## Start both the frontend and localhost dev hardhat node

 This will start a full testing environment, including compiling and deploying